 FMC Technologies vs. Richard Murphy and Dril-Quip

 Represented Richard Murphy, a subsea tree engineer, in a misappropriation of trade secrets case brought by FMC Technologies, his former employer, against Mr. Murphy and Mr. Murphy’s new employer, Dril-Quip.
 FMC Technologies sought almost $40 million in damages and an injunction against both Mr. Murphy and Dril-Quip.
 After a three-week trial, the jury ruled entirely in favor of Mr. Murphy and Dril-Quip, finding that no trade secrets were misappropriated.
+The First Court of Appeals affirmed the trial court victory, August 2023.

 U.S. Pipeline vs. Northern Natural Gas